 Below is an overview of a computer keyboard with the Caps Lock key highlighted in blue.

-Where is the Caps Lock on smartphones and tablets
+Where is the Caps Lock on smartphones and tablets?

-Tip: If you want to type in all caps on a phone or tablet double-tap the arrow.
-If done properly the arrow has an underline and remain active until tapped again.
+The Caps Lock function on the default keyboards included with smartphones and tablets works differently than the keyboard key.
+To type in all caps on a phone or tablet, double-tap the key that looks like an up arrow.
+If done properly, the arrow has an underline and remains active until tapped again.

 Where is the Caps Lock on a Google Chromebook?